pranav015/dd-audit-users/remove_users/README.md

 **NOTE**: Enter either `US` or `EU` for the region parameter

-*if you get an error with running it, check to see if you have executable permissions enabled* `chmod +x remove_users.rb`
+*if you get an error trying to run the script, check to see if you have executable permissions enabled* `chmod +x remove_users.rb`